Nina Live!: Promotion

 Nina Live! became the most successful album, not only by Nina, but by an OPM artist in the 2000s.
 The album was launched on March 27, 2005, at The Podium in Ortigas Center, Pasig, Philippines.
 The lead single, "Love Moves in Mysterious Ways", immediately began receiving heavy airplay.
 In May 2005, the album was already certified 3× Platinum by the Philippine Association of the Record Industry (PARI).
 On May 27 and 28 of the same year, she performed live in a two-night concert at the Music Museum, entitled Nina Just Wanna Have Fun.
 It was her first ever major concert that featured dance numbers and extraordinary costumes.
 On October 1, 2005, she had her biggest solo concert to date, entitled Nina Live!, at the Araneta Coliseum—where she sang Nina Live! hits such as "Love Moves in Mysterious Ways", "Through the Fire" and even a medley of Diane Warren songs.
 On October 15, she did another Nina Live! concert, and it was held at San Pablo.

-Aside from performing the album's tracks on her major concerts, gigs and TV guestings.
-She has performed them many times on ASAP.
+Aside from performing the album's tracks on her major concerts, gigs and TV guestings, she has performed them many times on the Phillipian variety show ASAP.